Create an Access app

 Clicking Save on the Quick Access Toolbar uploads your changes to the SharePoint server or Office 365 site, so there’s no additional “publish” step.

-To backup or move your app, save it as a SharePoint app package by clicking File > Save As > Save as Package.
-Enter a titleand select whether you want to save only the design of your app, or if you want to include the data in the package.
+To backup or move your app, save it as a SharePoint app package by clicking File > Save As > Save as New App.
+Enter a title and select whether you want to save only the design of your app, or if you want to include the data in the package.

-For a quick overview of more options see What's New in Access 2013.
+For a quick overview of more options with Access apps see What's New in Access 2013.